himmAllRight/himmAllRight-source/resources/templates/md/posts/introducing-kadabra.md

 ### This Particular Thinkpad x230 ...
 ![Kadabra](../../img/posts/introducing-kadabra/kadabra2.jpg)
 I found my used x230 on Amazon, for about $185.
-The vendor had a good enough rating, and the specs were good for the price:
+The vendor an acceptable rating, and the specs were good for the price:
 - Intel i5-3320M
 - 4 GB RAM